Acqua Pazza

 Why This Dish Works

 The gentle poaching method preserves the delicate texture of white fish while allowing it to absorb the aromatic compounds from the herbs and tomatoes.
 The acidity from tomatoes and wine helps break down the fish proteins slightly, creating tenderness without toughening the flesh.
-The olive oil emulsifies with the broth to create a silky mouthfeel that carries flavor efficiently across the palate.

 Key Success Factors